 Denver Zoo’s primary gift shop, Kibongi Market, will remain open with safety modifications—including one-way traffic flow, distanced displays and available hand sanitizer.
 Guests can also purchase anytime from our online gift shop and have purchases shipped.

 Hand sanitizer and hand-washing stations have been placed throughout campus—including at restrooms, the entry and exit, the entry and exit doors of all buildings and all dining areas.
 Please use them.

-In addition to online reservations, guests can rent wheelchairs and wagons at the Samburu Ice Cream Window on a first-come, first serve basis.
+In addition to online reservations, guests can rent wheelchairs and wagons at the Samburu Ice Cream Window on a first-come, first served basis.

 We’re trading paper maps for the interactive digital map on our FREE Denver Zoo mobile app—this helps reduce the transfer of germs and is better for the planet, too.
 Download our app prior to your visit, and use it to navigate and even get the inside scoop on your favorite animals!